 Numeric character reference

-3. Create the character reference and insert it into the HTML source text or a markdown document.
+3. Compose the character reference and enter it into HTML source code or a Markdown document.
+In our case, we input ©; this renders the character “©”.

 Tip

-Named character identities
+Named character entities

 Tip